david-r-edgar/MapSwitcher/docs/testURLs.md

 # Test URLs

-Provided below are a non-comprehensive set of URLs which are useful for testing (in particular for testing the extractors).
+Provided below are a non-comprehensive set of URLs which are useful for test purposes.
+(In particular they are helpful for identifying when extractors start failing.)

 ## Directions